uf-mil/mil/Labeling-With-labelbox.io.md

 ```

 ## Adding more data later on
-Let's say you've followed the steps in this guide and have uploaded, labeled, and exported the buoy images.
-But what if you have another test day and record more data?
+What if you have another test day and record more data that you would also like to label?
 As of writing this, LabelBox does not allow you to delete / add images to a dataset once it has been uploaded.
 However, you can simply add another dataset to an existing project.
 If your new data is in ```/home/user/bags/2018-03-14/```, simply amend you config file and run extract_bag_images again.

 ```
 datasets: